 Sarah is not just a cognitive behavioral analyst and executive but a giver, loving to help others.
 She has been able to make an impact through her role as a speech-language pathologist (SLP).
 As a licensed SLP, Sarah worked with medically fragile children and adults.
 On the business community front, Sarah’s “social-butterfly” personality is perfect for her position as a St. Pete Chamber Awesome Ambassador.

-Also note that Sarah is the mother of two sweet and very sassy children.
-Her personal slogan for that critical Cyberlicious side-project is, “Lord help me!”
+Also note that Sarah is the mother of three sweet and very sassy children.
+Her personal slogan for that critical Cyberlicious® side-project is, “Lord help me!”

 CANDY WRAPPER CREATOR – Kent grew up in a couple of those states in the middle that begin and end with vowels.
 During his 20s, he contracted location ADHD, with interstate moves from Providence to New York to Gainesville to New York to Austin to New York to Indiana to Dallas, before finally landing in St. Pete.
 Notably Kent stayed here for seven whole years before moving to Austin to Los Angeles to Austin, and finally up to Minneapolis.
 He now regularly spends time in St. Pete but is Minnesota-based, because he likes breathing on his fingers to avoid frostbite during subzero temperatures.

 Raised in a family union between professors and lawyers, Kent has always been drawn to gleaning the truth; but his passion has always been for the arts.
 He graduated from Brown University with a degree in acting.
 He was also the editor-in-chief of the school’s humor magazine.
 Kent went on to become a contributor to The Onion and The New York Times, and co-authored a book for Random House.